MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ### Remove the resource-level configuration with the REST API

-1. To remove the machine-level configuration using the REST API, create a PUT request with the endpoint.
+1. To remove the machine-level configuration using the REST API, create a DELETE request with the endpoint.
-1. In the PUT request, replace the subscriptionId, resourceGroupName, and machineName in the endpoint URL with your own settings.
+1. In the DELETE request, replace the subscriptionId, resourceGroupName, and machineName in the endpoint URL with your own settings.

     ```rest
-        PUT
+        DELETE
         https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachines/{machineName}/providers/Microsoft.Security/pricings/virtualMachines?api-version=2024-01-01
     ```

-## Configure resources at scale
+## Configure multiple machines at scale

 ### Enable Plan 1 with a script